lalthdtu/literature-search-builder/README.md

 npm run dev
 ```

-Open your browser and navigate to `http://localhost:3000`
+Open your browser and navigate to the URL shown in your terminal

 ## Usage